pxfr/greenhouse-tools-php/README.md

 ```
 $parameters = array(
     'id' => $applicationId,
-    'headers' => array('On-Behalf-Of' => $myUserId),
+    'headers' => array('On-Behalf-Of' => $auditUserId),
     'body' => '{"from_stage_id": 123, "to_stage_id": 234}'
 );
 $harvestService->moveApplication($parameters);
 ```

-Note you do not have to supply the authorization array.
-This will be appended to the headers array automatically presuming the supplied API key was correct.
+Note you do not have to supply the authorization header in the `headers` array.
+This will be appended to the headers array automatically presuming the supplied API key is valid.

 The parameters array is also used to supply any paging and filtering options that would normally be supplied as a GET query string.
 Anything that is not in the `id`, `headers`, or `body` key will be assumed to be a URL parameter.